Starbucks Bulletproof Coffee

 While you’ll want to start your day with a bulletproof coffee and possibly grab one later in the day to banish hunger pangs, drinking bulletproof coffee all day long in the place of your regular coffee isn’t a good idea.

-The fat in bulletproof coffee is a great source of energy, but taking in too many calories can still scupper your weight loss efforts.
+The fat in bulletproof coffee is a great energy source, but taking in too many calories can still scupper your weight loss efforts.

 Luckily, Starbucks has some keto-friendly beverages for you to choose from.